scalacenter/scala-3-migration-guide/docs/general/compatibility.md

 ![Shared macro API in a Scala 3 artifact](../assets/compatibility/sharedMacroAPI.svg)

-You can learn this technique in the [Macro Migration Tutorial](../macros/migration-tutorial.md#mixing-macro-definitions).
+You can learn this technique in the [Mixing Macros](../tutorials/macro-mixing.md) tutorial.
 Another working example can be found in [this repository](https://github.com/scalacenter/mix-macros-scala-2-and-3).